 A trigger automatically enables when created.
 To suspend a trigger when testing database operations that may cause the trigger to fire, use the DISABLE keyword.
 Disabling a trigger does not remove it from the database and you can enable it again with the ENABLE keyword.

-trigger\name..........Name of the trigger to enable or disable table\name........Name of the table associated with the trigger dmSQL> ALTER TRIGGER Trig emp ON Employeesinfo DISABLE;
+trigger_name......Name of the trigger to enable or disable

+table_name......Name of the table associated with the trigger

 Figure 3-31 ALTER TRIGGER ENABLE syntax